 The next day is another early morning (breakfast box supplied by your hostel).
 Machu Picchu opens at 6am and the gateway to the path up the hillside opens at 5am.
 The walk to the top takes at least 45 minutes even for the very fittest.
 The buses start at 5:30am, and keep looping round to pick up passengers from the bottom and take them 10 minutes to the top as long as there is still a queue.
 It is advisable to start queuing early as there are vast numbers of people waiting.
 Only small bags can be taken into Machu Picchu, larger bags and rucksacks must be left at the left luggage point (another charge of course!).

-Your guide will take you round the main parts of the complex, and explain them to you, then leave you to wander round by yourself as long as you want, with the proviso that you need to get back down the mountain (allow 45 minutes if walking) and back along the railway path to Hydroelectrica by about 2pm.
+Your guide will take you round the main parts of the complex, and explain them to you, then leave you to wander around by yourself as long as you want, with the proviso that you need to get back down the mountain (allow 45 minutes if walking) and back along the railway path to Hydroelectrica by about 2pm.

 It’s advisable to try and get some lunch on the way back to Hydroelectrica (or at the various places when you get there), because it may be some time before the driver stops.
-Once back at Hydroelectrica, the guides sort everyone out into the various mini buses that have just deposited today’s tourists, for the 6-hour journey home.
+Once back at Hydroelectrica, the guides sort everyone out into the various minibuses that have just deposited today’s tourists, for the 6-hour journey home.
 Believe it or not, the road is just as nasty going back as it was coming.
 You will arrive back in Cusco, somewhere near to your original pick up point, tired, shaken, but hopefully having had a wonderful experience.